lorenzomauro59/BaSP-M2023/README.md

 Working on Figma, frame: landing-page.

 ## Week 02
-First html and working wit git and github.
+First html and working with git and github.